alejandroliu/0ink.net/src/content/posts/2019/2019-02-19-installing-void.md

 ```

-For my hardware I had to add the option:
+Depending of your hardware you may add additional options.
+For example,
+at one time I hadd to use:

 - `intel_iommu=igfx_off`
   - To work around some strange bug.